Birla Carbon Scholars

 About Birla Carbon

-Birla Carbon is a flagship business of the USD 40 Billion Aditya Birla Group, an Indian conglomerate with leading presence in Tires, Rubbers, Plastics, Inks, and Paints industries globally.
-The Group operates in 36 countries with employee strength of over 120,000 belonging to 42 different nationalities.
-Birla Carbon's Technology Laboratories are located in Marietta, GA and Mumbai, India.
+Birla Carbon is a flagship of the diversified $48.3 billion Aditya Birla Group.
+Suppliers of high quality carbon black, the company provides a leading presence in Tires, Rubbers, Plastics, Inks, and Paints industries globally.
+Birla Carbon's R&D laboratories are located in Marietta, GA and Taloja, India.

 Previous Birla Carbon Scholar Recipients